Muenster Natural Dog Food receives the Advisor’s top rating of 5 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With four notable exceptions…

-Judging by its ingredients alone, Muenster Natural Dog Food looks to be an average kibble.
+Judging by its ingredients alone, Muenster Natural Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the protein-boosting effect of the corn gluten meal in some of the recipes, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a kibble containing at least a notable amount of meat.

-Muenster Natural Dog Food is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.
+Muenster Natural is a plant-based dry dog food using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word